stezz/teachable-scripts/README.md

 [docker-s-image]: https://img.shields.io/docker/image-size/instezz/teachable-school-manager?label=Docker%20image%20size

-# Teachable Scripts
+# Teachable School Manager
-You'll find here some script to manage your Teachable school using the unofficial Teachable API.
+A complete suite to (automatically) manage your Teachable school like a pro.

+### Note
 This project was forked from [maxbritto's project](https://github.com/maxbritto/teachable-scripts/) which was itself forked from [buzkall's project](https://github.com/buzkall/teachable-reports-export) (thanks guys!) because of major refactoring and added features which changes the goal of the original project.
 Pull requests are accepted if you want to add new features/apis.